Mark Ronson: Early life

-Ronson was born in Notting Hill, London, to Laurence Ronson, a then music manager and publisher, now real estate developer, and Ann (née Dexter), a writer, Jewellery designer, and socialite.
+Mark Daniel Ronson was born on 4 September 1975 in Notting Hill, London, to Laurence Ronson, a then music manager and publisher, now real estate developer, and Ann (née Dexter), a writer, jewellery designer, and socialite.
 His Ashkenazi Jewish ancestors emigrated from Austria, Lithuania, and Russia.
-Ronson was brought up in a Conservative Jewish household and celebrated his Bar Mitzvah.
+Ronson was brought up in a Conservative Jewish household and became bar mitzvah.

 After his parents' divorce, Ann married Foreigner guitarist Mick Jones.
 Jones wrote Foreigner's song "I Want to Know What Love Is" about his burgeoning relationship with her.

 Ronson, along with his mother, stepfather, and sisters, moved to New York City when he was eight years old.
 Living on the Upper West Side of Manhattan, Ronson counted Sean Lennon among his childhood friends.
 At age 12, being a self-described music nerd, he pestered Rolling Stone founder Jann Wenner into an internship at the magazine.
 Ronson attended high school at the private Collegiate School in Manhattan before attending Vassar College and then New York University.
 In 2008, he obtained American citizenship so that he could vote in that year's election.

 Family

-Ronson was born into the Ronson family, formerly one of Britain's wealthiest families and founders of Heron International; following success in the 1980s, they lost $1 billion of their wealth in the property crash of the early 1990s.
+Ronson was born into the Ronson family, who were one of Britain's wealthiest families during the 1980s, and the founders of Heron International.
+His family lost $1 billion of their wealth in the property crash of the early 1990s.
 He is the nephew of businessman Gerald Ronson.
 Mark is not related to guitarist Mick Ronson.

 Through his mother, Ronson is distantly related to British Conservative politicians Sir Malcolm Rifkind and Leon Brittan, and Odeon Cinemas founder Oscar Deutsch.

 Ronson has two younger sisters: twins Charlotte, a fashion designer, and Samantha, a singer and DJ.
 Through his mother's second marriage to Mick Jones, Ronson has two older step-siblings and two half-siblings, including actress Annabelle Dexter-Jones.
 Through his father's second marriage, Ronson has three other half-siblings.

 Career

 While attending New York University, Ronson became known as a DJ on the local club scene in the early 1990s.
 He played a diverse, genre-spanning selection, noting: "I've always loved everything.
 I've never had any kind of genre boundaries".
-In 1999, Ronson was featured in an ad for Tommy Hilfiger wearing that company's denim in the recording studio.
+In 1999, Ronson was featured in an ad for Tommy Hilfiger wearing the company's denim in the recording studio.